-As part of the succession planning for the outgoing Audit & Compliance Committee Chair, a research agency (Taylor Harrison) was engaged towards the end of 2023.
+As part of succession planning, a search agency (Taylor Harrison) was engaged during 2024.
 This agency had no other connection with the Society or its Directors.

-The Committee met twice in 2023 and Committee members during the year were Alison Chmiel (Board Chair), Nick Baxter and Lucy McClements.
+The Committee met five times in 2024 and Committee members during the year were Alison Chmiel (Board Chair), Nick Baxter, Lucy McClements and Jeff Picton (member from 26.09.24).
 Paul Wheeler (Chief Executive) was also an attendee during the year.